UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Each mark must have the class name "point"
     * The points are at the correct locations
     * Points that are filtered out by the dropdown have lowered opacity
-    * Changing the dropdown filter or gender filter clears selected circles
+    * Changing the dropdown filter or bar chart gender filter clears selected circles
-    * Hovering over a point darkens it and adds an outline
+    * Hovering over an included point darkens it and adds an outline
+    * Hovering over an unincluded point (one that is greyed out via filtering) does not do anything
     * Clicking on an unselected point highlights it and deselects any previously selected point
     * Clicking on a selected point unhighlights it
+    * Clicking on an unincluded point does nothing
     * Unfiltered points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available, otherwise show nothing or describe it as missing rather than leaving it as null or 0)
 * Code structure and format
     * Your code must follow reasonable style standards.